lel99999/TechnologyStaging/aurora_documentation/SettingUpPython.md

 ## Setting up Python 2.x & 3.x on Linux (CentOS/RedHat 7.x)
 ***NOTE*** As yum is an important package manager for CentOS/RedHat, and built with Python 2.6, the process of installing Python requires caution as it may break yum and certain dependencies.
-Therefore it is recommend to use Software Collections
+There are a number of ways to install Python, one is to download and build Python (configure/make/make install) and the other is to use Software Collections.
+It is recommended to use Software Collections

 ***Software Collections (SCL)*** provides the power to build, install and use multiple versions of software on the same system without affecting system-wide installed packages.
 The SCL packaging technique is frequently used for building stacks for Red Hat Enterprise Linux and CentOS, especially dynamic languages (Python, Ruby, NodeJS) or databases (PostgreSQL, MariaDB, MongoDB)